AccelByte/accelbyte-unity-networking/README.md

 Clone this repository and also copy ([AccelByte Unity SDK](https://github.com/AccelByte/accelbyte-unity-sdk)) repository.

 ## Documentation ##
-The setup and implementation guideline are available in [our portal](https://docs-preview.accelbyte.io/gaming-services/knowledge-base/unity-p2p-tutorial/).
+The setup and implementation guideline are available in [our portal](https://docs.accelbyte.io/gaming-services/tutorials/how-to/unity-p2p-tutorial/).

 ## Supported Unity ##
-The current supported Unity versions are Unity 2020 and Unity 2021.
+The current supported Unity versions are 2020, 2021, 2022, Unity 6.

+## How To Install ##
+From Unity Package Manager, add package from git URL: "https://github.com/AccelByte/accelbyte-unity-networking.git"

 ## Supported Platforms ##
 1. Windows